nonoesp/GettingArchitectureDoneKit/README.md

 ## Me

-I tweet on [@nonoesp](http://www.twitter.com/nonoesp) and blog on [nono.ma/says](http://nono.ma/says).
+I tweet at [@nonoesp](http://www.twitter.com/nonoesp) and blog at [nono.ma/says](http://nono.ma/says).
 I would love to hear about it if you use this library.
 Thanks!